English contract law: Agreement

 Once an offer is made, the general rule is the offeree must communicate her acceptance in order to have a binding agreement.
 Notification of acceptance must actually reach a point where the offeror could reasonably be expected to know, although if the recipient is at fault, for instance, by not putting enough ink in their fax machine for a message arriving in office hours to be printed, the recipient will still be bound.
 This goes for all methods of communication, whether oral, by phone, through telex, fax or email, except for the post.
 Acceptance by letter takes place when the letter is put in the postbox.
 The postal exception is a product of history, and does not exist in most countries.
 It only exists in English law so long as it is reasonable to use the post for a reply (e.g. not in response to an email), and its operation would not create manifest inconvenience and absurdity (e.g. the letter goes missing).
 In all cases it is possible for the negotiating parties to stipulate a prescribed mode of acceptance.
 It is not possible for an offeror to impose an obligation on the offeree to reject the offer without her consent.
 However, it is clear that people can accept through silence, firstly, by demonstrating through their conduct that they accept.
 In Brogden v Metropolitan Railway Company, although the Metropolitan Railway Company had never returned a letter from Mr Brogden formalising a long-term supply arrangement for Mr Brogden's coal, they had conducted themselves for two years as if it were in effect, and Mr Brogden was bound.
 Secondly, the offeror may waive the need for communication of acceptance, either expressly, or implicitly, as in Carlill v Carbolic Smoke Ball Company.
 Here a quack medicine company advertised its "smoke ball", stating that if a customer found it did not cure them of the flu after using it thrice daily for two weeks, they would get £100.
-After noting the advertisement was serious enough to be an offer, not mere puff or an invitation to treat, the Court of Appeal held the accepting party only needed to use the smokeball as prescribed to get the £100.
+After noting the advertisement was serious enough to be an offer, not mere puff or an invitation to treat, the Court of Appeal held the accepting party only needed to use the smoke ball as prescribed to get the £100.
 Although the general rule was to require communication of acceptance, the advertisement had tacitly waived the need for Mrs Carlill, or anyone else, to report her acceptance first.
 In other cases, such as where a reward is advertised for information, the only requirement of the English courts appears to be knowledge of the offer.
 Where someone makes such a unilateral offer, they fall under a duty to not revoke it once someone has begun to act on the offer.
 Otherwise an offer may always be revoked before it is accepted.
 The general rule is that revocation must be communicated, even if by post, although if the offerree hears about the withdrawal from a third party, this is as good as a withdrawal from the offeror himself.
 Finally, an offer can be "killed off" if, rather than a mere inquiry for information, someone makes a counter offer.
 So in Hyde v Wrench, when Wrench offered to sell his farm for £1000, and Hyde replied that he would buy it for £950 and Wrench refused, Hyde could not then change his mind and accept the original £1000 offer.